CH6832/webbrowser-in-java/CODE_OF_CONDUCT.md

-# Polyglot Coding Playground Code of Conduct
+# Java Webbrowser Code of Conduct

 As contributor and maintainer of this project, I am committed to creating a friendly and respectful environment for everyone.
 This code of conduct outlines my expectations for all those who participate in the community, as well as the consequences for unacceptable behavior.